darklang/docs/docs/contributing/making-a-pull-request.md

 - explain how your solution addresses the problem
 - highlight any choices you've made in the implementation
 - make clear what the product and user-facing changes are, especially if it could break anything for existing users
-- if the change is in the editor, include a before/after screenshot or gif
+- if the change is in the editor, include a before/after screenshot or GIF

 Highlighting these will make it much easier to know that this code is safe.